micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-For many will come in (on the strength of) My name [[^b]appropriating the name which belongs to Me], saying, I am the Christ (the Messiah), and they will lead many astray.
+For many will come in (on the strength of) My name [appropriating the name which belongs to Me], saying, I am the Christ (the Messiah), and they will lead many astray.